HaloDAO/lending-market-v1/README.md

 ╚═╝  ╚═╝╚═╝  ╚═╝╚══════╝ ╚═════╝ ╚═════╝ ╚═╝  ╚═╝ ╚═════╝
 ```

-# HaloDAO Lending Market V1
+# Xave Finance Lending Market

-This repository contains the smart contracts source code and markets configuration for HaloDAO Lending Market.
+This repository contains the smart contracts source code and markets configuration for Xave Finance Lending Market.
 The repository uses Docker Compose and Hardhat as development enviroment for compilation, testing and deployment tasks.

-## What is HaloDAO?
+## What is Xave Finance?

-HaloDAO aims to incentivize and build asset-backed stablecoin liquidity by establishing the foundational money lego of DeFi.
-However, rather than using ETH or BTC to generate synthetic USD stablecoins as initial protocols have done, HaloDAO will;
+Xave Finance aims to incentivize and build asset-backed stablecoin liquidity by establishing the foundational money lego of DeFi.
+However, rather than using ETH or BTC to generate synthetic USD stablecoins as initial protocols have done, Xave Finance will;

 - Build an Automated Market Maker (AMM) to enable efficient trades between stablecoins
 - Build a Lending Market to allow more capital efficient lending and borrowing of stablecoins

 One effect of launching two fundamental money legos under one protocol is the ability to replicate the early "recycling" of superfluid capital that contributed to the rapid rise of Total Value Locked (TVL) in DeFi.
-HaloDAO aims to replicate this behavior specifically for stablecoin liquidity.
+Xave Finance aims to replicate this behavior specifically for stablecoin liquidity.

 ## Documentation

-Please check the latest documentation [here](https://docs.halodao.com/).
+Please check the latest documentation [here](https://docs.xave.co/).

 ## Audits

 - (pending)

-## Connect with the community

-You can join at the [Discord](https://discord.com/invite/halodao) channel or at the [Governance Forum](https://snapshot.org/#/halodao.eth) for asking questions about the protocol or talk about HaloDAO Lending Market with other peers.

 ## Getting Started